 - Bake for 16-20 minutes, stirring every 4 minutes, being especially careful to check the cashews on the edges of the pan.
 Those will burn first, so make sure to stir thoroughly each time.
 During the last 4 minutes, I recommend checking on these babies every minute or two, to prevent burning.
 You don’t have to stir every minute, but definitely check in.
 The variance in baking time depends on a lot of things.
 Whole cashews will need more time, halves and pieces will need less (maybe even less than 16, so keep a close eye!).
 Humidity in your kitchen will also impact cooking time.
 Your bacon cashews are ready when the pan is on the dry side, the cashews have darkened a bit, and the house smells amazing.
 If you taste one while it’s cooking, don’t worry if it’s a little bit chewy – like coconut bacon, these bacon cashews will get crunchier once they’re cooled.
 Trust me: I burnt my first batch, because I was waiting for them to get crunchy.
 Don’t be like me!

 - Let them cool to room temperature – about 10-15 minutes – then transfer to your storage container of choice.
+DO NOT store them until they cool completely, because then you’ll get condensation in your container, and that will make your cashews moldy.

 - Your bacon cashews will keep for up to 2-3 days in an airtight container at room temperature.
 And, I’ll be honest, I kept mine for a full week and lived to tell the tale.
 But officially, I am saying 2-3 days.